How exactly do you say fork in Italian?

 Mia nonna è gelosissima del suo set di forchette d’argento.

 My grandmother is extremely jealous of her set of silver forks.

 Le forchette d’acciaio sono molto resistenti.

-➡️ Do you have a knack for cooking?
+➡️ Do you have a talent for cooking?
 Learn all the Italian objects in the kitchen here!

 Forchettata is a word that has two meanings in Italian.

-It can translate forkful, and it can also mean a hit to someone’s poor skin with a fork.
+It can be translated as forkful, and it can also mean a strike someone’s skin with a fork.

 Consider the examples:

 Cristina si infilò in bocca una forchettata di spaghetti.

 Cristina stuffed a forkful of spaghetti in her mouth.